 The Master of Arts in Teaching program leads to an M.A.T. degree and provisional teaching certification in Biology, Chemistry, English, French, Italian, Math, Physics, Spanish, Social Studies, or Theatre Arts.

-M.F.A in Poetry
+M.F.A in Poetry & Poetry in Translation

 The Drew University Master of Fine Arts in Poetry Program is a two-year, low-residency program for poets and poet translators.
 Students hone and develop their talent, as well as gain knowledge of the craft and poetics of contemporary American writers, and writers from other eras and cultures.
 The program offers some of America’s most talented poets as faculty mentors who work one-on-one with our students.

 The Medical Humanities program is designed for health care providers, educators, and interested lay people who wish to engage the science of medicine and the humanistic endeavor of care-giving in a meaningful dialogue.
 Degrees offered: Certificate of Medical Humanities (C.M.H.), Master of Medical Humanities (M.M.H.), Doctor of Medical Humanities (D.M.H.).

 The Certificate in Research Ethics trains students to be industry-ready researchers while offering refresher training and perspective for professionals in the field.
 The program design nurtures a humanistic and ethical approach to research.

 M.A/Ph.D.
 Programs in Religion are located in the Theological School.
 Learn more.